 The problem with new writers joining the blogging circuit is that they believe that being a great writer is all it takes to be a great blogger.
 And you get to write whatever you feel like writing–much like a diary–then publish it online.

 The phrase “blogging” itself originated as a term used to describe the layout of a particular type of web content that allowed readers to comment.
 The layout made it easy for readers to read stories online.
-Prior to this–it sucked, frankly–to attempt to write anything of value online.
+Before this, it sucked to attempt to write anything of value online.

-And if your dream is to have a popular blog like the million-dollar bloggers mentioned above, you must understand that successful bloggers follow certain writing rules and the arrangement of that writing for online consumption in a way that peaks maximum interest.
-They use a specific way to hook you that guarantees their online success.
+And if your dream is to have a popular blog like the million-dollar bloggers mentioned above, you must understand that successful bloggers follow specific writing rules and the arrangement of that writing for online consumption in a way that peaks maximum interest.
+They use a particular way to hook you that guarantees their online success.

-These popular blogs present stories in such a way that they are easily found in search, read all of the way to the end, shared in social media, emailed to friends, and talked about by the media.
-It’s more than great writing.
-It’s like a popular Las Vegas show on steroids–lots of stuff happening behind the scenes–where you simply enjoy the show.
+These popular blogs present stories in such a way that they are easily found in search, read all of the way to the end, shared on social media, emailed to friends, and talked about by the media.
+It’s more than excellent writing.
+It’s like a popular Las Vegas show on steroids–lots of stuff happening behind the scenes–where you enjoy the show.

 My “behind the scenes” work happens when I sit down to write a blog story.
-I follow a very specific set of rules and today I am going to share those rules with you.
+I follow a very specific set of rules, and today I will share those rules with you.
 So smile!
 And take notes!

 Here are 12 blog writer secrets:

-1. First, decide how you are going to write your blog topic.
+1. First, decide how you will write your blog topic.

 Will it be a “how-to” article?
 A list with free resources?
 Controversial?
 Humorous?
 Inspirational?
 Or a too-good-to-be-true story?

 Deciding your format helps you set the tone of your story and how you will offer the story to your reader.
-Knowing this up front will not only help your organize your content on the page, but make sure your finish your point.
+Knowing this upfront will help you organize your content on the page and ensure you finish your point.
 This particular post is a list/free resource.

 So I have chosen a numbered layout to make it easy for you to read my points.